Annual Foundation Dinner

 Thank you to all of our Legacy Society members for investing in the future of our shared faith!

 “As a VPF Legacy Society member, I have a sense of spiritual comfort and satisfaction knowing that my future contribution to the Foundation will be used to underwrite creative programs and projects that could not otherwise be funded by the VPC operating budget.
 Through my gift, one day, my legacy will live on to grow and enhance our Church’s missions through the ministry of the Foundation’s endowment.” - Joan Nastro, Legacy Society Member

-Students please remember, the deadline for this next year's scholarship applications is May 2019.
+Students please remember, the deadline for this year's scholarship applications is June 1, 2020.